Last updated: February 05, 2024

 What other settings should I be aware of?

-Some settings depend on whether my game is base only.
+Some settings depend on whether my game has expansions.
 How can I tell?

 One of the introductory posts in your division channel lists the subscription status of the players in your division.
 You can also see your subscription information on the Account tab of the Dominion Online website.
-If neither player owns any expansions, the game will be base-only.
-Otherwise, all expansions either player owns will be used.
+If neither player has access to any expansions, the game will be base-only.

 6. Details and backend